I’ve been speaking professionally since 1992 (and casually since 1985).

 I work as your partner, helping make you and your event a success.

-You will achieve results.
+You and your audience will achieve results.

 And my approach inspires people to make changes.